 - 1. Student must have graduated with a diploma from the CST program from Brightwood (formerly TEEST College of Technology). - 2.
-Student must be enrolled into the Computer Networking Technology associate degree program. - 3.
-The student's account must be in good standing. - 4.
-The student must complete and attain the Computer Networking Technology associate degree.
+Student must be enrolled into the Computer Networking Technology Degree. - 3.
+The student's account must be in good standing.

+The student must complete and attain the Computer Networking Technology associates degree.